-The Accelerated BSN (ABSN) is designed specifically for bachelor's prepared individuals
+The Accelerated BSN (ABSN) program is designed specifically for individuals that have

-The curriculum for the ABSN option is the same as those for the Traditional BSN but is offered in four contiguous semesters (Fall, Spring, Summer, Fall), allowing students to complete the program in an accelerated time-frame.
-This curriculum format provides students the flexibility to work part-time, allows for greater financial aid opportunities, and provides an option at the beautiful WCU Biltmore Park campus in Asheville.
+The curriculum for the ABSN option is the same as the Traditional BSN but is offered in four continuous semesters (Fall, Spring, Summer, Fall), allowing students to complete the program in an accelerated time-frame.
+This curriculum format provides students the flexibility to work part-time and allows for greater financial aid opportunities.
+ABSN courses are conveniently held at our Biltmore Park Instructional site in Asheville, NC.

 Cohorts begin annually, each Fall (August) and graduate the following year during

 the month of December.
 Class schedules vary each semester but typically include classes

 two days per week and clinical one to two days per week.
 Many of the clinical rotations

 are held in Buncombe County and the surrounding areas, but on occasion travel to more

 distant sites may be required to provide the optimal clinical experience.
 Upon completion

 of the program of study, students will be eligible to sit for the National Council

 of State Boards of Nursing Licensure Examination for Registered Nurses (NCLEX-RN).